jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 .. admonition:: on Windows without `Windows Subsystem Linux`_

-  You may need to Set the Execution Policy in Administrator mode first
+  You may first need to set the Execution Policy in an Administrator mode PowerShell_ terminal to allow the activation script to work

   .. code-block:: PowerShell